-A chronic disciplinary problem student is a student who exhibits a pattern of behavioral characteristics which interfere with the learning process of students around him or her and which are likely to recur. (see Administrative Rule JCD-R)
+A chronic disciplinary problem student is a student who exhibits a pattern of behavioral characteristics which interfere with the learning process of students around him or her and which

 II.
 Student Offenses:

 A student shall not violate any of the following rules of the Cobb County School District.
 Pursuant to state requirements, disciplinary levels have been assigned to each offense.
 These levels correspond to the disciplinary levels detailed above.
 However, principals or designee working in conjunction with Student Support and their appropriate level assistant superintendent may give greater discipline in egregious circumstances, as identified on a case-by-case basis by the severity of the behavior, student's previous discipline history, and other relevant factors.